 Whether the title describes you or not, many of the suggestions and exercises in this book can be used and adapted to those of us seeking emotional, spiritual, social growth.
 I found this book helpful and challenging and the exercise of sitting down and feeling one’s feelings extremely important.

 This book is perhaps one of the most important spiritual manuals ever written.
 Its program of recovery designed to put one in new relationship with God is quite excellent.
 It is the most radical understanding of forgiveness and the most freeing.
 From this text comes the popularization of acceptance, detachment with love, and many other axioms.
 Great stories, great program, but one that cannot be done in isolation…just as is the case with all true spirituality.
 One would need fellowship and a mentor/Sponsor.
+There is also Al-Anon which deals with codependence:

 New Light on Depression